minprog/app-studio/40 Projects/45 Restaurant Revisited/Assignment.md

 - Make sure that your `MainActivity` attaches this fragment on startup.
 - In the `CategoriesFragment`, use [Volley](/android/volley) to load categories from the API, and store these in a list.
 - You can connect your list to your `ListView` in the fragment by simply using `this.setListAdapter()` because the whole fragment counts as a list.
-- Override the onclick method for `CategoriesFragment` to go to `MenuFragment`, and pass on the category that was clicked:
+- Override the onclick method for `CategoriesFragment` to go to `MenuFragment`, and pass on the category that was clicked by adding it to a `Bundle`, and setting this bundle as the arguments of `MenuFragment`:

         MenuFragment menuFragment = new MenuFragment();
         Bundle args = new Bundle();